Everything Everywhere All at Once (soundtrack): Reception

 Writing for music website Pitchfork, Annie Geng praised the soundtrack's range, stating: "The thrill of Son Lux's score is in its audacious range.
 As Everything Everywhere All At Once snaps between zaniness, hilarity, darkness, and hope, so too does its soundtrack.
 Despite running an hour and 54 minutes, the score doesn't lose coherence [...]
 Son Lux's broader artistic ethos are rooted in the imperative of creation, so sprawling in its possibilities as to span an entire multiverse."
 Spectrum Cultures Holly Hazelwood summarized her review stating: "Everything Everywhere All at Once is a movie of rare beauty and immense magic, and the fact that this soundtrack doesn't feel incomplete without the visual element is a testament to its quality.
-For those who have seen the film, though, diving into this soundtrack is a fantastic way to stay inside the film’s expansive, hyperactive world for just a little longer.
+For those who have seen the film, though, diving into this soundtrack is a fantastic way to stay inside the film's expansive, hyperactive world for just a little longer.
 In the end, that's what the best soundtracks are supposed to do: help you hold onto the magic long after the credits have come and gone."
-Debby Das of The Harvard Crimson praised Son Lux as the "perfect choice to compose the film's jarringly primal soundtrack" and stated "Watching and listening to Everything Everywhere All at Once is the closest a viewer might get to being a kid in Willy Wonka’s candy shop."
-AllMusic's Marcy Donelson concluded her review of the soundtrack writing "Son Lux's part in Everything Everywhere All at Once may or may not have raised the game in scoring as much as the joyously absurdist film has defied limitations in storytelling, but at the very least, it's a brilliant pairing."
+Debby Das of The Harvard Crimson praised Son Lux as the "perfect choice to compose the film's jarringly primal soundtrack" and stated "Watching and listening to Everything Everywhere All at Once is the closest a viewer might get to being a kid in Willy Wonka's candy shop."
+AllMusics Marcy Donelson concluded her review of the soundtrack writing "Son Lux's part in Everything Everywhere All at Once may or may not have raised the game in scoring as much as the joyously absurdist film has defied limitations in storytelling, but at the very least, it's a brilliant pairing."